 Serving and Storing Jam Crumble Bars

 I like to slice these jam bars into large-ish squares and dust them with powdered sugar before serving.
-The powdered sugar is optional, but I think it gives such a pretty finish to the bars, especially on a platter.
+The powdered sugar is optional, but I think it’s a nice finishing touch for presenting the bars, especially on a platter.

 I make jam bars year-round, but I especially love them for summer, when I need a dessert that’s easily stored and transported.
 Pies, crisps, and crumbles are great, but when it comes to serving a crowd at a picnic, a pre-sliced, grab-and-go bar is always an attractive option.